Visit the Mint

 - Do not leave any bags or personal possessions unattended.
 Visitors, particularly students, are encouraged to leave bags and personal items on their safely secured coach service.
 The Mint is not liable for any loss or damage of these items.

-- Conduct yourself in a manner that does not disrupt or offend.
-The venue reserves the right to refuse entry to visitors who do not comply with these guidelines.
+- Please don’t engage in dangerous or inappropriate behaviour.
+The Mint reserves the right to refuse entry to visitors who do not comply with these guidelines.

-- Comply with all written and verbal instructions from the Mint.
+- Please follow all instructions from the Mint Staff

-- Cameras and recording devices are permitted in the exhibitions area.
+- Cameras and recording devices are allowed in the exhibitions area.
 Photographs and videos must not contain images of children without their parent/guardian’s consent or be commercially reproduced.
+Please also do not take photos of Mint Staff.

 Some tips to consider prior to your visit: